TurboWarp/.github/SECURITY.md

 We don't have a large budget, but we take security very seriously.
 I will pay out a bug bounty for bugs like these:

  - XSS in places such as the compiler or any extension in the [official extension gallery](https://extensions.turbowarp.org/).
- - Sandbox escape (such as arbitrary file read/write) in the desktop app assuming that XSS has already been achieved (so running JS in developer tools is fair game).
+ - Sandbox escape in the desktop app (such as arbitrary file read/write) assuming that XSS has already been achieved (so running any code in developer tools is fair game).
  - Code execution/memory corruption/etc. on any of our backend servers.
 DoS bugs may also be considered.
  - This list is non-comprehensive.